HackyHacky/oh-wow-boy-this-cool-/README.md

 # **Some Admin Remastered**

-Some Admin Remastered (SAR) is an **open sourced** admin developed by experts that have been making admins for over half a decade.
-SAR is designed to work best for **[Synapse X](https://x.synapse.to)**.
+Some Admin Remastered (SAR) is an **open sourced** admin developed by experts that have been making admins for over half a decade designed for **[Synapse X](https://x.synapse.to)**.
 Also, we strive to make SAR a **powerful** admin with the best **performance** and **security** possible.

 ## **Usage**